-If making a new one, you may want to give it the same name as the instance you created.
+If making a new one, you'll want to rename the old one to be something like "AcctivateOld" and give the new one a name of just "Acctivate".
 Next, make sure the Database Type is "MS SQL Server" then under Server Name, put the instance path which would be "SERVERNAME\INSTANCENAME".
 The server name is the name of the server computer and the instance name is the the instance you want to use.
 If the default instance MSSQLSERVER was used, you would actually just enter "SERVERNAME" since the path doesn't require the default instance name.
 Finally, set the Connection Information to "Use SQL Server authentication" and enter the "sa" ID and password.
 If you created another SQL user to Acctivate utilize, put that in instead.

 Restore Your Database(s) to the New Instance